course-details-portlet

 Compulsory assignments

-• Written assignment or oral presentation
+• Written assignments and/or oral presentations

 • Attendance is compulsory for the oral presentations